beingbing/java-springboot/src/main/java/be/springboot/pp/javacore/info.md

 Annotations in Java is a feature that provides a way to add metadata (extra information) to code that can be processed by the compiler or used at runtime without affecting the actual code.

 ## What Are Annotations?
 Annotations are special markers for metadata that provide additional information about a program but don't directly affect the code's execution.
-Annotations can be applied to classes, methods, variables, parameters, and packages to inform the compiler or runtime environment how to handle these elements.
+Annotations can be applied to classes/interfaces/enums, methods, fields, variables, parameters, and packages to inform the compiler or runtime environment (JVM) how to handle these elements.
+They do not change the behavior of the annotated code directly but allow tools to process the code differently.
 ```java
 @Override
 public String toString() {
     return "MyClass";
 }
 ```
-In this example, @Override tells the compiler that the method overrides a method in the superclass.
+In this example, `@Override` tells the compiler that `toString()` overrides a method in the superclass.

 ## Built-in Annotations in Java
 Java provides several built-in annotations that are commonly used:
 - `@Override`: Indicates that a method overrides a method in a superclass.
 - `@Deprecated`: Marks a method as deprecated, meaning it shouldn't be used because it might be removed in future versions.
 - `@SuppressWarnings`: Tells the compiler to ignore specific warnings (e.g., unchecked warnings).
+- `@SafeVarargs`: Indicates that the method does not perform unsafe operations on its varargs parameters.

 ## Meta-Annotations
 Meta-annotations are annotations that apply to other annotations.
 Java provides several important meta-annotations:
-- `@Target`: Specifies where the annotation can be applied (e.g., method, field, class).
+- `@Target`: Specifies where the annotation can be applied (allowed values - `TYPE`, `FIELD`, `METHOD`, `PARAMETER`, `CONSTRUCTOR`, `LOCAL_VARIABLE`, `ANNOTATION_TYPE`, `PACKAGE`, `TYPE_PARAMETER`, `TYPE_USE`).
-- `@Retention`: Defines how long the annotation information is kept (e.g., source, runtime).
+- `@Retention`: Defines how long the annotation information is kept (allowed values - `SOURCE`, `CLASS`, `RUNTIME`).
 - `@Documented`: Marks the annotation for inclusion in Javadoc.
 - `@Inherited`: Allows subclasses to inherit the annotation from the parent class.
 ```java